Skip to Main Content

 She added that emotion detection technology is an emerging trend with many useful consumer applications that she has seen demonstrated at other big conferences.

-Cai and Agarwal, who will both earn their Master of Science in Software Management (MSSM) from the Integrated Innovation Institute in December 2024, knew how to program the machine learning model to identify and measure facial expressions and eye tracking but they needed a data set with a large number of labelled images that represented a diverse set of people including those of varying color, age, and gender.
+Cai and Agarwal, who will both earn their Master of Science in Software Management (MSSM) from the Integrated Innovation Institute in December 2024, knew how to program the machine learning model to identify and measure facial expressions and eye tracking but they needed a data set with a large number of labeled images that represented a diverse set of people including those of varying color, age, and gender.

-They contacted Hume AI, a research lab and technology company that uses artificial intelligence to measure emotional expression, which was able to provide access to their extensive data set through use of their Application Programming Interface (API).
+They found Hume AI, a research lab and technology company that uses artificial intelligence to measure emotional expression, which was able to provide access to their extensive data set through use of their Application Programming Interface (API).
 APIs are commonly used in software development to enable integration between different systems or services for applications such as accessing data from a remote server.

 A group shot of thirteen students with another man on screen in the background